 Internal Audit.
 On the basis of Internal Audit activity, the Council's governance arrangements including internal control are deemed to be generally sound and agreed action plans are in place with service areas in order to enable the Audit, Standards and Statutory Accounts Committee to take reasonable assurance that the Council's governance arrangements including internal control are effective and are operated vigorously.
 They contribute to the achievement of the Council's overarching objectives whilst nevertheless both identifying areas for improvement and monitoring the implementation of agreed corrective action, with key items been reported to the Audit Standards and Statutory Accounts Committee.
+As a result of Covid-19, during the year the Internal audit team completed less controls testing than usual.
+Resources were targeted more closely on key riskbased process.
+In particular the large amounts of money made available to businesses and care homes became a focus of work and a significant amount of time was devoted to reviewing a control in these areas.
+Key financial control audits were completed as they would be usually.
 The Director of Resources.
 By law, under Section 151 of the Local Government Act 1972, and as set out in the Council's Constitution, the Director of Resources has a number of control responsibilities.
-This role, which is supported by Members and Directors, and that of officers within the Resources Department, is to ensure that the Council has sound controls for the administration of its financial affairs.
+This role, which is supported by Members and Directors, and that of officers within the Resources Directorate, is to ensure that the Council has sound controls for the administration of its financial affairs.